christophergandrud/cv/cv_web/Gandrud_cv_web.md

 *Review of International Political Economy*.
 2013.
 20(4):881-916.

 ### Other academic/policy articles

+- Corrections and Refinements to the Database of Political Institutions' **yrcurnt** Election Timing Variable.
+Forthcoming in *The Political Methodologist*.

 - [Bad Banks in the EU: The impact of Eurostat rules](http://www.bruegel.org/publications/publication-detail/publication/864-bad-banks-in-the-eu-the-impact-of-eurostat-rules/).
 *Bruegel Working Paper*.
 2014/15.